-An online booking system has been introduced for lettings which enables online payments made in advance of bookings.
-This reduces the risk of bad debts and shows a positive impact on both cash flow and bookings placed.
-The Academy continues to promote a cashless environment which is constantly improving.

-The training school is helping the MAT 'grow its own' next generation of teachers to address potential future recruitment issues, particularly in Sciences, Maths and MFL.
-The aim is to help the MAT partners, as well as the wider region, address this potential staffing shortfall.

-The academy regularly reviews its contracts with a view to seeking best value return.
-This is however, not just in respect of cash costs, but includes 'intangible' factors such as quality of service, reliability, etc.
+- The Academy continues to promote a cashless environment which is constantly improving. - The teaching school is helping the MAT 'grow its own' next generation of teachers to address potential future recruitment issues, particularly in Sciences, Maths and MFL.
+The aim is to help the MAT partners, as well as the wider region, address this potential staffing shortfall. - The academy regularly reviews its contracts with a view to seeking best value return.
+This is however, not just in respect of cash costs, but includes 'intangible' factors such as quality of service, reliability, etc. During the year a contracts register has been implemented which allows greater control over contract management. - A focus on staffing continues.
+Rigorous reviews take place for all resignations and appointments in order to ensure financial stability and effective staffing levels remain in place.